Police: 'Do NOT Call 911' To Report Illegal Fireworks

 (CBS4) — Police in at least one Denver metro area department are urging residents not to call 911 to report illegal fireworks — saying it could delay the response time to life-threatening emergencies.

-“If you see fireworks being used do NOT call 911,” the Wheat Ridge Police Department posted on Facebook.READ MORE: Hot Air Balloon Crashes At Chatfield State Park, Multiple Injuries
+“If you see fireworks being used do NOT call 911,” the Wheat Ridge Police Department posted on Facebook.READ MORE: Cheatgrass Spraying Begins In Wyoming-Colorado Wildfire Area

 “The number of calls about fireworks made to 911 dispatchers can mean a significant delay in responding to serious crimes or to those experiencing a life threatening emergency,” the police department tweeted.
 “Please do NOT call 911 to report fireworks.”

-The Wheat Ridge Police Department said “special call takers will be on duty to take fireworks calls” from 7:30 p.m. – 12:30 a.m., now through July 4, at 303-980-7340.READ MORE: Ryan Scott Avery: Person Of Interest In Deadly Shooting In Aurora That Left 1 Dead
+The Wheat Ridge Police Department said “special call takers will be on duty to take fireworks calls” from 7:30 p.m. – 12:30 a.m., now through July 4, at 303-980-7340.READ MORE: Scam Warning: Arvada Police Says It's Not Collecting Donations For Shooting Victims

 Other cities, towns and counties listed separate numbers to call: